cybera/policy-browser/notebooks/IndividualSubmissions.md

   - Why is online access important to you?
   - Please share how your life would change if you could easily afford home high-speed Internet.
   - Please share anything else relevant.
-- 502 Interventions Phase2 submissions.
+- 466 Phase2 html submissions.

 ##### Top 10 most frequent words